-Extra Virgin Olive Oil Fall 2016 USDA Organic OU Kosher
+Extra Virgin Olive Oil Fall 2020 OU Kosher SOLD OUT!!!

 An aspect of our extra virgin olive oil is that it will differ in flavor and taste every year due to our traditional process of extraction.
 However, you will always find the same subtle characteristics that differentiate our olive oil from any other and that accommodate even the most discriminating palate.
+The health benefits are also superior with a stunning concentration of polyphenols measuring at 989 mg/kg.
 A great complement to any food and a perfect choice at any special occasion.
 Available in 45ml, 250ml, 500ml, and 1000ml sizes.
 Gift boxes available for one (single) or two (double) 500ml bottles.
 Our shop bag is made from canvas jute which is a renewable resource, friendly to the environment and durable.
 Its generous dimensions of 20 inches in length by 14 inches in height and wide straps make it easy to carry around all of your groceries.

 Extra Virgin Olive Oil Health

 The olive tree, Olea europaea, has been cultivated for olive oil, fine wood, olive leaf, and the olive fruit.